 Visit our Industrial Water Treatment FAQ webpage for answers to frequently asked questions about boiler feedwater pre-treatment, RO filtration and more.

-Industrial and commercial-grade water softeners are typically used by apartment complexes, hospitals, factories and manufacturing plants to prevent scale build-up from clogging pipes and machinery.
+Industrial and commercial-grade water softeners are typically used by apartment complexes, hospitals, factories and manufacturing plants.
+They use water softeners to prevent scale build-up from clogging pipes and machinery.
 Scale is a by-product of hard water, which if left untreated reduces the efficiency of hot water boilers, cooling towers, and steam powered equipment.
 Industrial water softeners work to reduce hard water build-up by removing scale depositing minerals from the water.
 Water softening is an economical approach to treating hard water that can help reduce operating expenses and extend the lifeline of equipment.

 Dealkalization is the process of extracting alkaline ions from water.